alexgo-io/alex-v1-docs/developers/protocol-contracts/amm-pool-v2-01.clar.md

 ### Getter and Setter functions

-All getter and setter functions in the contract handle pool information, delegating their retrieval or update operations to the corresponding functions in the registry contract \[amm-registry-v2-01]\(xxx xxx).
+All getter and setter functions in the contract handle pool information, delegating their retrieval or update operations to the corresponding functions in the registry contract [amm-registry-v2-01.clar](amm-registry-v2-01.clar.md).

 #### Setters